Wipeout 2097: Development

 Burcombe wanted to improve on the original's ship handling and introduce a new weapon, which led to new power-up ideas.
 Westcott said that it was a collaboration between the areas because of the strict deadline.
 The gameplay change that had the most interest was what happened to ships that hit track edges.
 That ships stopped immediately in the original game was considered too harsh.
 It was desired that ships scraped the edges instead, and this took longer than expected to develop.
 Ghost vehicles were only featured in the European version because Atari had a patent on them from Hard Drivin' in the United States.
 The team wanted to make it possible to win races in any ship, and a challenge was to make them all feel different and to still have their worth.
 Months of work rebalancing the artificial intelligence was undertaken to ensure all vehicle and track settings were a challenge.
 Sony wanted a link-up feature, which proved difficult due to syncing issues and the frame rate differences between PAL and NTSC.
 Much extra content, such as more difficult tracks and a prototype ship, was added because, according to Westcott, the team were both enthusiastic and stressed, and described their development as "a period of great energy and immense exhaustion at the same time".

 An entire United Kingdom nightclub tour was initiated in conjunction with the Red Bull energy drink, which was featured prominently throughout the game before the drink actually gained popularity in the American market.

 The game was first unveiled in the form of a pre-alpha demo at the May 1996 Electronic Entertainment Expo.
 Wipeout 2097 was released in 1996 and sold around a million copies.
-Ports for the Sega Saturn, Amiga, Apple Macintosh, and PC were later released.
+Ports for the Sega Saturn, and Windows PC were released in 1997.
+Later it was also ported to Amiga by Digital Images in 1999 and to Mac OS by Coderus in 2002.